Next steps in your application

-When we give you your offer documents, your legal team will get in touch to ask you for any extra information they need.
+When we give you your Mortgage Offer, your legal team will get in touch to ask you for any extra information they need.
 They’ll then deal with all the legal bits of your sale, including researching the property and dealing with the seller’s legal team on your behalf.

 This can take between two and six weeks, though sometimes it can be longer.

 When you and your solicitor are both happy to proceed, you’ll sign contracts and the solicitors will exchange them.
 The deposit your solicitor is holding for you will be transferred to the seller’s solicitor, ready for completion.
 If you’d like an update, it’s always best to contact your solicitor or licensed conveyancer, as we’ll also be waiting to hear from them in order to complete your Mortgage application.